|University and Faculty:||The University of Queensland (UQ)

 In Canada, each province/territory is responsible for licensing physicians to practise medicine within its boundaries.
 Licensure to practise medicine requires the completion of an accredited postgraduate training program, as well as the completion of national qualifying exams.
 Each province may have different requirements.
 It is your responsibility to meet the necessary requirements for licensure in your province.

-In June of each year, OzTREKK hosts its annual Canadian Medical Licensing workshops across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
-These workshops provide the latest information regarding the accreditation and medical licensing process in Canada, as well as outline options for internships in Australia and other destinations.
+In June of each year, OzTREKK hosts its annual Canadian Medical Licensing Seminars across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
+These seminars provide the latest information regarding the accreditation and medical licensing process in Canada, as well as outline options for internships in Australia and other destinations.

 Click here for more info about OzTREKK's Scholarships!

-Three components contribute to the current selection for admission:
+Three components contribute to the current selection for admission in UQ Medical School:

 1. Performance in a key degree within the last 10 years.
 The GPA will be based on the student's most recently completed key degree.
 A key degree is a bachelor's degree, honours degree, master's degree (coursework or research) or a PhD.
 Applications must meet a minimum average to be eligible.
 For the 2014 intake, an applicant must have a minimum average of 5.0 on UQ's scale of 7.0 (65%) to apply.